sfschen/velocileptors/README.md

 (3) sn, sv, s0, s4: the stochastic contributions to the velocities

-Since the expansion for realistic samples is saturated at the third moment, for most practical purposes one can set beyond_gauss = False, in which case the code only uses up to sigma(k), and uses a counterterm ansatz for the third and fourth moments.
+Again, for mostpractical purposes one can set beyond_gauss = False, in which case the code only uses up to sigma(k), and uses a counterterm ansatz for the third and fourth moments.
 In this case the parameters alpha_g1, alpha_g3, alpha_k2, and s4 are not used.

 More details can be found in Chen, Vlah & White (2020).